Last Updated on January 22, 2024 by Sharon Advik

-Naturally, you’ve got a constant f 2.8 aperture, and the ring USM keeps the focus fast, silent, and accurate.
+You’ve got a constant f 2.8 aperture, and the ring USM keeps the focus fast, silent, and accurate.

 If you want to shoot the manual, you can do this as a full-time manual enabled.

 It’s as sharp as you need it to be.

-This works well on those corporate business shoots, where you need to get, for example, the team and the location, all in one shot, and limited for space it makes it dynamic, it gives it a little bit of power.
+For example, the team and the location, all in one shot and limited for space, make it dynamic; it gives it a little power.

-The lens is fast, and silent image quality is faithful, perhaps inspiring as a fan of ultra-wide lenses.
+The lens is fast, and the silent image quality is faithful, perhaps inspiring as a fan of ultra-wide lenses.

 This is my current go-to lens.

 The G master is the sharpest overall lens out of the bunch.

 The G master stays consistently sharp throughout the zoom range and at almost all the apertures.

-It also comes in handy for photos when you’re getting those close-up detail shots with a little bokeh in the background.
+It also comes in handy for photos when you get those close-up detail shots with some bokeh in the background.